PetiAPocok/minetest_extended/README.md

 - Created mex_moreblocks from a bunch of mods.
 See license.txt
 - Created orb of digging.
 - Added Beacon (modified) ([notabug](https://notabug.org/SpaghettiToastBook/beacons))
+- Created mex_moredoors from a bunch of mods.
+See license.txt

 ## Licensing